Continuity of Work

 - They are caring for their child whose school or place of care is closed or unavailable due to COVID-19 related reasons.

-Children or other household members needing care cannot accompany employees into the workplace during the pandemic.
+Children or other household members needing care cannot accompany employees into the on-campus workplace during the pandemic.

 Work Accommodation Request

-Any employee who has identified themselves as high risk for severe illness and feels they are unable to work in the conditions provided to them may request special work accommodations in order to successfully perform the essential duties of their position.
+Any employee who has identified themselves as high risk for severe illness and feels they are unable to work in the conditions provided to them, may request special work accommodations in order to successfully perform the essential duties of their position.
 Carroll will evaluate those requests to determine whether they are reasonable.